 Special dietary requirements

-Blue Apron do not offer vegan options.
-For vegetarians, Blue Apron provide between two and four options per week, depending on which meal plan someone chooses.
-They also have recipes using the meat alternative Beyond Meat on their ‘Signature’ meal plan.
+For vegetarians, Blue Apron provides between two and four options per week, depending on which meal plan a person chooses.
+The company also has recipes using the meat alternative Beyond Meat as part of its Signature meal plan.

 Gluten-free meals are not available.

-Blue Apron claim they assemble all their boxes in the same processing facility.
-Therefore, they do not recommend that someone with a serious food allergy uses the service.
+Blue Apron claims it assembles all its boxes in the same processing facility.
+Therefore, the company does not recommend that someone with a serious food allergy uses the service.

-People can choose a meal kit delivery service according to their dietary preferences, delivery schedules, and budget.
+People can choose a meal kit delivery service according to their dietary preferences, delivery schedules, and budgets.

 Other brands include:

-As an alternative to using a meal delivery kit, try the following tips to save time, money, and food waste while eating a healthful diet.
+As an alternative to using a meal delivery kit, a person may wish to try the following tips to save time, money, and food waste while eating a balanced diet:

 To save time

-Preparation is key for a person looking to save time and eat healthful meals.
-Having a healthful meal prepared in advance may prevent reliance on convenience foods, which often contain more sugar, fat, and salt.
+Preparation is key for anyone looking to save time and eat healthy meals.
+Having a healthy meal prepared in advance may prevent reliance on convenience foods, which often contain more sugar, fat, and salt.